Student Employment Policies

 Declared University Closing

 Students who are scheduled to work are required to contact their supervisor to see if they should report to work that day.
-Students who do not have to report to work are expected to make up the hours lost as they would do in the event of illness or any other time a conflict causes them to miss work.

 Student employees are covered by the State of Ohio Worker’s Compensation Act and are eligible to receive benefits compensating them for injuries sustained in the course of employment.
 If injured while working, the student employee must notify the supervisor and the Office of Human Resources.
 If the injury requires immediate emergency treatment, the student should seek treatment immediately then follow up with an injury report.